G-Oelgaard/Language_Analytics_Assignment_4/README.md

 # Language_Analytics_Assignment_4
 ## ------ SCRIPT DESCRIPTION ------
-This repository contains two script using the "VideoCommentsThreatCorpus.csv" containing toxic comments divided into threatning and non-threatning.
+This repository contains two scripts using the "VideoCommentsThreatCorpus.csv" containing toxic comments divided into threatening and non-threatening.
 Both scripts are train classification models on the threat corpus.

 The LogReg_Class.py script will:
 - Load and balance the above mentioned .csv file.
 - Use either a Count or Tfidf vectorizer on the comments
-- Train logistical regression classifier
+- Train logistic regression classifier
 - Print a classification report to show how good the classifier is.

 The CNN_Class.py script will: